 Wise investors remind us to make consistent deposits and to avoid rash decisions.
 Those recommendations bode well for brand investments.
 Earmark funds to support your brand efforts and consistently measure your brand.

-What to Measure
+How to Measure Return

 Measuring a brand, like measuring happiness, isn’t always easy or straightforward.
 Thankfully there are a multitude of metrics and studies that prove branding can be measured and that branding is one of the best investments a company can make.